Lujia-Cheng/web-final-project/Report.md

 - MongoDB Atlas

-There's not really much to talk about in this section, besides that we're using MongoDB Atlas, which is a cloud database service.
-And the MVC model is handled by the ExpressJS with Mongoose.
+There's not really much to talk about in this section, besides that MongoDB Atlas is a cloud database service.
+And its MVC model is handled by the through Mongoose in backend.

 ## Backend